henrihapponen/docxedit/README.md

-# Draft: Docx-Edit
+# Useful functions to edit Word Documents with Python

-Edit existing Word documents (.docx) effortlessly and without changing the original format.
+Edit existing Word documents (.docx) effortlessly and without changing the original formatting of the document.

 I haven't found these tools in a single place anywhere, hence this piece of code gathering a few useful functions.